 Discuss, set, and work towards accomplishing college and life goals

-Meet consistently with your mentor both one-on-one and in a group setting
+Meet consistently with your mentor both one-on-one setting

 Maintain professional integrity, privacy, respect, and sensitivity in mentoring

 All Peer Mentors are undergraduate University of Redlands students that have a cumulative GPA above a 3.0 and are meaningfully involved in various campus activities.
-Mentors possess strong communication skills, a positive outlook, patience and the ability to work independently.
+Mentors possess strong communication skills, a positive outlook, patience, empathy, and a sincere desire to see their peers succeed both in and our of the classroom.